I designed a curated guided tour experience for exploring street art in a more fun and interactive way.

 Most festivals showcase the artists participating, highlighting both local and international talents, giving attendees a sense of who they can expect to see creating art during the festival.

-The Collections Feature
+Collections and Walking Tour Feature

-Path to validation
+Path to validation and a false positive

 A false positive